ABOUT US

 HISTORY

-Founded by David Richard in 2012, the primary focus of Global Mobility is to provide free wheelchairs to persons with disabilities around the world, primarily in, but not limited to, developing nations.
+Founded by David Richard in 2012, the primary focus of Global Mobility is to provide wheelchairs to persons with disabilities around the world, primarily in, but not limited to, low income countries.
 Our outreach extends to those in need domestically as well.

 In 1996 David founded Wheels for Humanity.
-Under his leadership that organization distributed and individually seated over 65,000 people with wheelchairs and other ambulatory aid in over 70 countries, including Guatemala, Mexico, Haiti, Mongolia, Ukraine, Vietnam, Jordan, and Zimbabwe.
+Under his leadership that organization distributed and individually seated over 65,000 people with wheelchairs and other ambulatory aid in over 70 countries.